* Passive funds to buy in at the end of May

 * EFG Hermes estimates net passive inflows at $500 mln

-* Individual stock inflows may greatly exceed average daily volumes
+* Individual stock inflows may greatly exceed average daily

 * Earlier gains may limit further upside